openturns/openturns/paper/paper.md

 No generative AI was used in the creation of the software, the technical documentation, or the algorithm design.

+# Acknowledgements

+We acknowledge support from the OpenTURNS consortium.
+Additional funding was provided by EDF and Airbus through development contracts with Phimeca, IMACS, INRIA, Aristé and NTH.

 # References